nishant0392/todo-app-backend/README.md

 Technologies used:
-  MongoDB, Express & Node.js along with SOCKET.IO for real-time functionalities..
+ 1. MongoDB, Express & Node.js
+ 2. SOCKET.IO for real-time functionalities.

 Features:
 1. User can create a list in a tree-like structure, as in a filesystem and can have